ajazkhan11/Chat-bot-vanilla-js/README.md

  🤖 Custom Gemini AI Chatbot

 A responsive web-based chatbot interface powered by **Google Gemini 2.0 Flash API**, built with modern web technologies.
 This project demonstrates the integration of AI into a front-end application, allowing real-time conversations in a clean, interactive interface.

 ---
+Check the project here: https://lnkd.in/djp-CWcf
 ## 🚀 Features

 - ✅ Real-time AI responses using **Gemini API**